Pesapal-Ltd/github-actions/nodejs-cpanel-deploy/README.md

 The rollback process:
 1. Updates the active flag to point to a previous deployment
 2. Extracts the previous deployment artifact
-3. Restarts the application with PM2
+3. Restarts the application with PM2 (if enabled)
 4. All without requiring a rebuild

 ## Complete Deployment Pipeline